-MFA is favoured by Managed Service Providers (MSPs) as it offers significant protection to enterprise files and applications.
+MFA is favored by Managed Service Providers (MSPs) as it offers significant protection to enterprise files and applications.
 Besides verifying the identity of each user, the systems can diagnose the health of each MFA device.
 By establishing the presence of vital security controls and checking for out-of-date software, MFA can easily block high-risk or infected machines or devices.

 SFA vs 2FA vs MFA

-Both 2FA and MFA are significantly more secure that single factor authentication (SFA).
+Both 2FA and MFA are significantly more secure that single-factor authentication (SFA).
 In SFA, only a single password needs to be compromised or cracked to gain unauthorized access.
 There are password cracking tools available online which can breach low quality or common passwords in a matter of seconds.
 In SFA, it is the user’s responsibility to ensure that a strong password is created, and IT infrastructure administrators cannot always guarantee an employee is not going to use low standards or share their simple passwords.
 2FA and MFA enforce additional layers of protection which the user must adhere to in order to gain appropriate system access.
-Warnings can be flagged if an incorrect part of the 2FA or MFA are entered, and often IT systems will email the user stating that a failed log in attempt has been monitored.
+Warnings can be flagged if an incorrect part of the 2FA or MFA is entered, and often IT systems will email the user stating that a failed login attempt has been monitored.

 Ease of use must be balanced with security in authentication practices.
 While strong security is a core concern in IT, it is important to consider the user and how security impacts the user.
 Not everyone is technically skilled and 2FA and MFA can create barriers within a system that less savvy users will have difficulty surmounting.
 Best practice should achieve a balance where the system is secure while not hindering the user experience.